The Cartographer's Daughter · Chapter 3

 "He was at my gate.
 He needed a room.
 I had one."

 In the morning, Fang Lihua took her to the dye yard.
-This was not hospitality.
-This was, Marta understood, instruction — though instruction in what, exactly, she was not yet certain.
+Not hospitality.
+Instruction.

-The vats were large stone basins set into the ground, each one containing indigo in a different stage of preparation.
-Fang Lihua walked her through the process: the raw leaves fermented in the first vat, the liquid drawn off and mixed with lime in the second, the precipitate collected and dried in the third.
+The vats were stone basins set into the ground, indigo in different stages.
+Raw leaves fermented in the first.
+Liquid drawn off and mixed with lime in the second.
+Precipitate collected and dried in the third.
 The chemistry was precise, the timing unforgiving.
-Too long in the first vat and the color went muddy.
-Too much lime and the dye became brittle.
-Too little and it would not fix to the cloth.

 "You cannot see the color in the vat," Fang Lihua said.
 "The liquid is green.
 It becomes blue only when it meets the air.
 You pull the cloth out and the color changes in your hands."

-Marta watched her demonstrate — the cloth going in pale, coming out green, and then, in the open air, turning blue as the indigo oxidized.
-The transformation took less than a minute.
+Marta watched — cloth going in pale, coming out green, and then, in the open air, turning blue as the indigo oxidized.
+Less than a minute.

 "Experience.
-I have dyed ten thousand lengths of cloth.
-I know by the smell of the vat, the temperature of the liquid, the time since the lime was added.
+I have dyed ten thousand lengths.
+I know by the smell, the temperature, the time since the lime was added.
 I know without seeing."

 "But you could be wrong."